Helena Carroll: Film and television

 Carroll played the leading role of Nora, in a television production of her father's play, The White Steed (1959 Play of the Week Series), directed by Joe Gisterak.
 Gisterak directed a 1980 commissioned opera of her father's play, Beauty is Fled, as part of the "Children's Opera Series", which her sister, Theresa Perez founded.
 The opera was performed at the Phoenix Symphony Hall.

 Prompted by producer Al Simon and casting director Caro Jones, Carroll moved to Los Angeles in the late 1960s and appeared in numerous films and television programs, including the lively Aunt Kate in John Huston's Academy Award-nominated film The Dead, based on the short story by James Joyce.
 Other works in Hollywood included The Friends of Eddie Coyle starring Robert Mitchum, The Jerk, directed by Carl Reiner and starring Steve Martin, The Mambo Kings, the Warren Beatty remake of Love Affair, the 1979 NBC mini-series Backstairs at the White House, and such television programs as Kojak, General Hospital, The Edge of Night, Loving Couples, Laverne and Shirley, Murder She Wrote, WKRP in Cincinnati and Married... with Children.

 Personal life

 Carroll was the youngest of three sisters; her elder sisters were Theresa Elizabeth Perez (1924–2001), a classically trained musician and the producer/founder of the People's Pops Concerts in Phoenix, Arizona, and journalist Kathleen Moira Carroll (1927–2007).

 Death

-A longtime resident of Los Angeles, and died in Marina del Rey, California from heart failure on 31 March 2013 at the age of 84.
+A longtime resident of Los Angeles, Carroll died in Marina del Rey, California from heart failure on 31 March 2013 at the age of 84.
 She is survived by half brother, Brian Carroll; niece Helena Perez, nephew Paul Vincent Perez; and a great-nephew, Paul Vincent Reilly.